react-navigation/react-navigation.github.io/versioned_docs/version-7.x/typescript.md

 ## Navigator specific types

-Generally we recommend using the default types for the `useNavigation` prop to access the navigation object in a navigator agnostic manner.
-However, if you need to use navigator specific APIs, you need to manually annotate `useNavigation`:
+Generally, we recommend using the default types for the `useNavigation` prop to access the navigation object in a navigator-agnostic manner.
+However, if you need to use navigator-specific APIs, you need to manually annotate `useNavigation`:

 ```ts
 type BottomTabParamList = StaticParamList<typeof BottomTabNavigator>;